VaishnaviCoders/nexus/tasks/shiksha.context.md

 ✅ Faster setup (24 hrs vs weeks)
 ✅ Simpler interface (less training)
 ✅ WhatsApp-first communication
-❌ They have more advanced features (assignments, marks, etc.)
+❌ They have more advanced features (assignments etc.)
 ❌ They have mobile apps (we're PWA only)
 ❌ They have multi-language (we're English only)